KyleG-Mitutoyo/Integrated-AI-Extension/README.md

  Code blocks get a context header so the AI knows useful info such as filepath and type.
 Sites that allow markdown in prompts, such as AI Studio, have collapsible code blocks using ` ```code ` tags.

-Note: The function commands only work with files that are native to Visual Studio, such as C#, VB, C++, and F#.
-Files such as XAML and Javascript will still work with snippets and full file transfers.
+> Note: The function commands only work with files that are native to Visual Studio, such as C#, VB, C++, and F#.
+Files such as XAML and Javascript will still work > with snippets and full file transfers.

+> Tip: To use keyboard shortcuts for any command, go to `Tools` > `Options` > `Environment/Keyboard` and search for the command to add a key combination.
+> Set the scope to `Text Editor` to avoid conflicts with existing shortcuts.

 _![Send snippet to AI command](https://raw.githubusercontent.com/KyleG-Mitutoyo/Integrated-AI-Extension/refs/heads/main/assets/snippet%20from%20menu.png)_